How to Measure Marketing Campaign Success

 Build a Review Cadence and Stick to It

 Data only moves the needle if you act on it fast enough to matter.
-Check your conversion metrics daily during an active campaign.
-Review your cost-per-outcome numbers every 48 to 72 hours.
+Check conversion metrics daily during an active campaign.
+Review cost-per-outcome numbers every 48 to 72 hours.
 Save the full-funnel analysis for the post-campaign debrief.

 Frequently Asked Questions